 To reap the benefits of practical skills training, organisations need to implement it strategically and align it with their objectives.
 Here are some fundamental steps to consider.

 Before designing a training program, it is crucial to identify the specific practical skills that your employees require to excel in their roles.
 This can be achieved through job analysis, performance reviews, and discussions with employees or department heads.

-Once you have identified the key practical skills, prioritize them based on their relevance and impact on your organization’s goals.
+Once you have identified the key practical skills, prioritise them based on their relevance and impact on your organisation’s goals.
 This will help you structure your training program effectively.

 Designing a skills training program

-When designing a practical skills training program, consider the specific needs of your employees and your organization’s goals.
+When designing a practical skills training program, consider the specific needs of your employees and your organisation’s goals.
 Create a curriculum that focuses on hands-on learning experiences, role-playing exercises, simulations, and real-life scenarios.